Parental leave for intercountry adoptive parents

 Countries that are not signatory to the Hague Convention do not grant adoption compliance certificates, but instead grant “adoption orders”.

 Australia has established Bilateral Arrangements with partner countries that are not signatory to the Hague Convention.
-These countries are South Korea, Taiwan and Ethiopia**.
+These countries are South Korea and Taiwan.
 These Bilateral Arrangements ensure that the obligations of the Hague Convention are met, without both parties needing to be signatories, and are therefore regulated intercountry adoption programs.

 For more information